ta0kira/locking-container/readme.txt

 deadlock can be prevented.
 Note that there is a trade-off here: A deadlock is prevented by causing an error that must subsequently be dealt with.

+It's important to note that the deadlock-prevention strategy used by this project is to reject a lock that might otherwise immediately result in a deadlock.
+The keyword here is "immediately"; it's only the last lock operation in the deadlock that counts.

 Lock tracking is done via authorization objects.
 These objects record important information regarding the locks a thread obtains, to be used when requesting subsequent locks to prevent deadlocks.
 You can create an authorization object as